OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 Cydia Substrate (formerly called MobileSubstrate) is the standard framework for developing Cydia runtime patches (the so-called "Cydia Substrate Extensions") on iOS.
 It comes with Cynject, a tool that provides code injection support for C.

 Cycript is a scripting language developed by Jay Freeman (aka Saurik).
 It injects a JavaScriptCore VM into a running process.
 Via the Cycript interactive console, users can then manipulate the process with a hybrid Objective-C++ and JavaScript syntax.
 Accessing and instantiating Objective-C classes inside a running process is also possible.
-Examples of Cycript usage are included across the iOS chapters.

 In order to install Cycript, first download, unpack, and install the SDK.